-I’m 30 years old, of Congolese, Belgian and Portuguese descent.
+I’m 32 years old, of Congolese, Belgian and Portuguese descent.
 My hereditary predispositions and experiences growing up in London have led me to develop a vast array of interests and hobbies.
-These include participating in testosterone fuelled sports, playing Japanese Go, and listening to a whole spectrum of musical genres and being equally captivated by Science fiction, crime drama and Biopic thrillers.
-My multicultural upbringing and these interests have helped to create a mind that perceives the world and people in it in unique and diverse ways.
-These elements of myself combined, manifest themselves in my writing – bringing a certain eccentricity that flows throughout my storytelling — something I hope you will find interesting in my work.
+These include participating in testosterone fuelled sports, playing Japanese Go, and listening to a whole spectrum of musical genres. furthermore, being equally captivated by Science fiction, crime drama and Biopic thrillers.
+These interests have helped to create a mind that perceives the world and the people in it in unique and diverse ways.
+All those elements of myself, manifest themselves in my writing – bringing a certain eccentricity that flows throughout my storytelling — something I hope you will find interesting in my work.

 Brief literary history